-The Board Support Package (BSP) is composed by a set of packages and metadata (for Yocto Project Recipes) and each one has its own licensing.
-Verify the license of target package before developing.
-The license can be found at the top of a recipe or a text file (such as .c or .h).
-In case of doubt, contact your NXP representative.
+The Board Support Package (BSP) is composed of a set of packages and metadata (for Yocto Project Recipes) and each one has its own licensing.
+Verify the license of the target package before developing.
+The license can be found at the top of a recipe or a source file (such as .c or .h).
+For details, contact your NXP representative.

 The following components are released as binary files on the Yocto Project Mirror and have Freescale Proprietary Licenses.
-During the Yocto Project setup, to set up an i.MX build, the user needs to accept the Freescale license.
+During the Yocto Project setup, to set up an i.MX build, accept the Freescale license.
 This acceptance is recorded in the build configuration files so that the following proprietary binaries can be extracted during the build process.
-The Freescale proprietary packages contain a Software Content Register (SCR) file that lists information about the package
+The Freescale proprietary packages contain a Software Content Register (SCR) file that lists information about the package i.MX packages can be found in two locations:

 - imx-gpu-viv

-- fsl-gpu-sdk
+- imx-gpu-sdk

 - imx-vpu

 - imx-qtapplications

 - firmware-imx

-- imx-codec
+- · imx-codec

-- · imx-parser
+- imx-parser

 - imx-vpuwrap